-For instance, there’s the apocryphal belief that digital banking has increased the prevalence of fraud.
-Online fraud is certainly on the rise – but it is far harder to hack a password than it is to fake a signature.
+But the good news is that it’s far harder to hack a password than it is to fake a signature.

 It’s true that digital banking has helped speed up banking, which leaves little time to stop payments once they have been authorised – unlike cheques which could take days to arrive and clear.
 In many cases this would be an advantage rather than disadvantage, though.

-When used correctly, digital banking is very secure.
-All of your login details, personal data, and banking data is fully encrypted before it crosses the internet – meaning it’s almost impossible for a third party to intercept.
+When used correctly, digital banking is very secure because all of your login details, personal data, and banking data is fully encrypted before it crosses the internet so it is almost impossible for a third party to intercept.

 You can prevent yourself from falling victim to this sort of crime if you remember a few simple rules.